scalar/scalar/documentation/integrations/nextjs.md

 npm add @scalar/api-reference-react
 ```

-… and aa a new page route:
+… and add a new page route:

 ```js
 import { ApiReferenceReact } from '@scalar/api-reference-react'